-The new board of management of P.S.Curlip Inc, have effected temporary fixes and with appropriate government and Marine Board permits made an epic sea voyage, crossing the Marlo Bar, then down the coast from Marlo at the entrance to the Snowy River to Lakes Entrance in the Gippsland Lakes.
+The new board of management of P.S.Curlip Inc, have effected temporary fixes and with appropriate government and AMSA permits made an epic sea voyage, crossing the Marlo Bar, then down the coast from Marlo at the entrance to the Snowy River to Lakes Entrance in the Gippsland Lakes.
 She is only the second Australian Paddle Steamer to transit the open ocean since P.S.Weroona in World War II.

-With the hull timbers replaced and proper ongoing care and maintenance she could well survive another 100 years, coupled with sound governance and well planned maintenance regimes P.S.
+With MORE THAN 50% of thehull timbers replaced and proper ongoing care and maintenance she could well survive another 100 years, coupled with sound governance and well planned maintenance regimes P.S.
 Curlip should endure as a viable community based, educational and eco tourism venture on the Gippsland Lakes for many decades to come.

-Paddle Steamer Curlip was relocared in October 2016, to a new area of operation to gain access to maintenance facilities and slipways and higher volumes of tourism potential at the Port of Bairnsdale, Paynesville and the Mitchell River Delta, a world listed Ramsar Wetland.
+Paddle Steamer Curlip was relocared in October 2016, to a new area of operation to gain access to maintenance facilities and slipways and higher volumes of tourism potential, both international and domestic on the Gippsland Lakes, including the Mitchell River Delta, a world listed Ramsar Wetland.

-The new committee of management of P.S.Curlip Inc is comprised of members of the Gippsland Lakes Classic Boat Club www.glcbc.com.au who took over from the Orbost and Marlo based committee in October 2016, who were unable to continue due to their age, inability to navigate path ways through government instrumentalities and access to regular slipway and maintenance facilities, so critical to prevent the terminal attack on her hull by Teredo Worm.
+The new committee of management of P.S.Curlip Inc is comprised of members of the Gippsland Lakes Classic Boat Club www.glcbc.com.au who took over from the Orbost and Marlo based committee in October 2016, that committee, were unable to continue due to their age, inability to navigate path ways through government instrumentalities and access to regular slipway and maintenance facilities, so critical to prevent the terminal attack on her hull by Teredo Worm.